JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 The **iosApp** module is built with Xcode that invokes the Kotlin Gradle build to create an iOS framework from the **sharedLogic** module.
 This is an example of _direct iOS integration_ in Kotlin Multiplatform.

-> To learn more about building Kotlin for iOS, see the [](multiplatform-ios-integration-overview.md).
+> To learn more about building Kotlin for iOS, see [](multiplatform-ios-integration-overview.md).
 >
 {style="tip"}